 How to improve the existing relationship or marriage

 The same applies here.
 Start fresh.
 Figure out what kind of relationship you have a the moment and what kind do you want to have in the future.
 On a piece of paper (on the left side) draw a simple diagram of the existing relationship (use the chart above for ideas) and then draw the one you want to have on the right side.
-In the middle, draw what needs to happen for the new improved relationship to happen.
+In the middle, draw what needs to happen for the newly improved relationship to happen.

-Environmental aspects that can harm your relationship
+Negative environmental aspects that can harm your relationship

-1. Geopathic stress: if you’re sleeping over geopathic stress you won’t rest properly and this will impact your health and your relationship.
+1. Geopathic stress: if you’re sleeping over geopathic stress you won’t rest properly, and this will impact your health and your relationship.

-Case studies: location, location, location
+Case study: location, location, location – specify your location